 Our core team supports increasing numbers of regional and thematic networks across the UK.
 We work with a range of partners to test, pilot and learn from new approaches to impact measurement and evaluation in youth work and services for young people.

-Bethia McNeil is Director of the Centre for Youth Impact, a role she has held since its launch in September 2014.
+Bethia has held the role of Director of the Centre for Youth Impact since its launch in September 2014.

 Prior to joining the team to set up the Centre, Bethia worked at the Dartington Social Research Unit, the Young Foundation, the National Youth Agency and NIACE (now the Learning and Work Institute), in a variety of policy and research roles.
 She has also worked in further and higher education as a teacher and trainer.
 Bethia is a Clore Fellow and a Senior Visiting Fellow at Nottingham Trent University.

-Pippa Knott is the Head of Networks.
-She leads the design and delivery of the Centre’s network strategy, which includes establishing networks across the country to change how individuals and organisations engage with impact measurement, and coordinating the support that the Centre offers them.
+Pippa leads the design and delivery of the Centre’s network strategy, which includes establishing networks across the country to change how individuals and organisations engage with impact measurement, and coordinating the support that the Centre offers them.

 Pippa previously worked in the Cabinet Office’s Youth Policy team, where she led on evidence and impact measurement in youth services.
 She has a background in social policy and research, and holds degrees from the University of Oxford and London School of Economics.

-Jamila is the Networks Assistant for the Centre, working with the Director and Head of Networks to manage the everyday activities at the Centre, supporting the networks of youth organisations with whom the Centre work with and ensuring they are effective and well run.
+Jamila works with the Director and Head of Networks to manage the everyday activities at the Centre, supporting the networks of youth organisations with whom the Centre work with and ensuring they are effective and well run.

 She graduated with a BA Joint Hons in Anthropology and International Development at the University of Sussex, where she was an Ambassador with the Widening Participation team , supporting primary and secondary school children from under representative backgrounds into higher education.
 Jamila is also coach to young people on the McGuire Programme, a speech recovery course for people who stammer.